threefoldtech/info_grid/src/flist/flist_debian_case_study.md

 oneshot: true
 ````

-We can see that the first line call the [bash](https://www.gnu.org/software/bash/) Unix shell and that it will run the file `start.sh` we've seen earlier.
+We can see that the first line calls the [bash](https://www.gnu.org/software/bash/) Unix shell and that it will run the file `start.sh` we've seen earlier.

 In this zinit service file, we define a service named `ssh-init.yaml`, where we tell zinit which commands to execute (here `bash /start.sh`), where to log (here in `stdout`) and where `oneshot` is set to `true` (meaning that it should only be executed once).